 The flag of the Counts of Ferrette © French Moments

-From there, visitors can enjoy a beautiful view to the rooftops of Ferrette, the Jura mountains, the Sundgau, the Vosges and the Black Forest mountains.
+From there, visitors can enjoy a beautiful view of the rooftops of Ferrette, the Jura mountains, the Sundgau, the Vosges and the Black Forest mountains.

 The view from the upper castle © French Moments